ipanitchkov/coding-test-bell/README.md

 ## Project content

-The project consists of two components:
+The project consists of two components and a Postman collection:
 1. The library under the `calculate-total-cost` folder.
 2. A server application under the `test-app` folder that is using the library and provides an interface to deal with the functionality.
+3. A Postman collection holding test requests could be found under the main folder of the project.

 Actual cost calculations are in `calculate-total-cost/src/test.ts`.